SELECTING YOUR FORKLIFT

 This question depends on your business and your forklift usage.
 Light users of forklifts will usually benefit from owning their own forklift as they would be less likely to experience a high number of breakdowns and have a low cost of ownership for their machine.
 Heavy users normally benefit from hiring forklifts, as heavy usage would normally be associated with a higher amount of maintenance and breakdowns which would all be included in a fixed price monthly rental.
 For customers who wish to preserve capital then hire would be on option for them, or they have the option of purchasing a forklift via finance.
 Our sales team will be able to offer you the best advice on how to acquire your forklift after carrying out our fact finding questionnaire and obtaining a better understanding of your business

-All the forklifts we supply are load tested for a period of 2 hours continuous use (1 hour on pedestrian operated machines), so this is the minimum time you can expect your battery to last for in use.
+All our used forklift batteries we supply are warrantied for a period of 2 hours continuous use (1 hour on pedestrian operated machines), so this is the minimum time you can expect your battery to last for in use.
 In reality, the battery may last for longer than this, and the battery life will depend on how well it is maintained and how often it is charged.
 If any customers require a single charge shift guaranteed over two hours we are able to offer upgrades on batteries for either service exchange batteries with a full 12 month parts and labour warranty and guarantee for 4 hours use on a single charge or brand new batteries with 5 year warranty.

 There are three common types of masts fitted to forklift trucks:

 Duplex – A 2 stage mast which offers excellent visibility to the forks due to the wide gap between the upright mast sections.
-The limitation of a duplex mast is that as soon as the forks are lifted the overall height of the mast will increase.
+The limitation of a duplex mast is that as soon as the forks are lifted, the overall height of the mast will increase.
 This means forklifts fitted with duplex masts are unsuitable for working in buildings with restricted headroom or under mezzanine floors.
-The are well suited to outdoors applications or where internal building height is good.
+They are well suited to outdoor applications or where internal building height is good.

 The use of a forklift on public highways is permitted, with restrictions.
 The task to be undertaken must require less than 1000 yards of driving, otherwise the forklift has to comply with construction and use regulations and have type approval which may require major modifications to the machine.
 If the task the truck must perform will require less than 1000 yards road travel then the regulations are much simpler.
 Any truck used on the road must be registered and insured and must also comply with lighting and operator regulations.